-The next three chapters present optional material.
+The next two chapters present optional material.
 Chapter 22, "The Theory of Consumer Choice," analyzes individual decision making using budget constraints and indifference curves.
 Chapter 23, "Frontiers of Microeconomics," introduces the topics of asymmetric information, political economy, and behavioral economics.
-Chapter 24, "Appendix: How Economists Use Data," introduces students to the statistical methods that economists use to test and apply their theories.
 Some instructors may skip all or some of this material, but these chapters are useful in motivating and preparing students for future courses in microeconomics.
 Instructors who cover these topics may assign these chapters earlier than they are presented in the book, and I have written them to facilitate this flexibility.